 Els Dietvorst is predominantly known as a video-artist, thematising the existential conditions of loneliness and the relations between human beings and with their environment, earlier on in the rawness of the urban landscape, now on the rural coast of Ireland where she raises sheep.
 She started as a drawer and a sculptor and earlier on realised impressive figurative works in loam.

-Dietvorst realises for and during the biennial a new version of the largest of the loam works she ever made, a huge skull, originally housed in a barrack within a military camp she had succeeded to get access to.
-The skull is accessible, one can look outside from within it, its teeth are small human figures.
+Dietvorst realised for and during the biennial a new version of the largest of the loam works she ever made, a huge skull, originally housed in a barrack within a military camp she had succeeded to get access to.
+The skull was accessible for the public, one could look outside from within it, its teeth were small human figures.

 The Skull series are sculptures who symbolically are made as a metaphor for every war.
 The first sculpture was a huge skull, made of wood and loam, build in my studio in Antwerp (B) which was on that time in the middle of an army base.